 How the States Rank on Uninsured Drivers

-As you can see on our map below, there is a huge variation from the highest to the lowest states in terms of uninsured drivers by state.
+There is a huge variation from the highest to the lowest states in terms of uninsured drivers by state.
 The five worst, with the highest percentage of uninsured driver are: New Mexico at 29%, Mississippi at 28%, Alabama at 26%, Oklahoma at 24%, and Florida coming in at fifth with 23% of its drivers uninsured.
 The five states with the lowest percentage of uninsured drivers are: Massachusetts at 1%, Maine at 4%, North Dakota at 5%, New York at 5%, and finally, Vermont which is at 6%.

-Secured with SHA-256 Encryption
+secured lock Secured with SHA-256 Encryption